freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ### The 2-minute rule

 Each challenge should be solvable within 120 seconds by a native English speaker who has completed the challenges leading up to it.
-This includes the amount of time it takes to read the directions/instructions understand the seeded code, write their own code and get all the tests to pass.
+This includes the amount of time it takes to read the directions/instructions understand the seeded code, write their code and get all the tests to pass.

 If it takes longer than two minutes to complete the challenge, you have two options: